Space Tissue Loss - Stem Cell Regeneration (STL-Regeneration) - 12.03.13

 Pending flight of experiment.

 Reece JS, Miller MJ, Arnold MA, Waterhouse C, Delaplaine T, Cohn L, Cannon TF.
 Continuous Oxygen Monitoring of Mammalian Cell Growth on Space Shuttle Mission STS-93 with a Novel Radioluminescent Oxygen.
-Applied Biochemistry and Biotechnology.
+Applied and Environmental Microbiology.
 2003; 104(1): 1-11.

 Landis WJ, Hodgens KJ, Block D, Toma CD, Gerstenfeld LC.
 Spaceflight Effects on cultured embryonic chick bone cells.
 Journal of Bone and Mineral Research.
 2000; 15(6): 99-112.
 PMID: 10841178.